Published in the Philosophical Review, 2022

 The phenomenon of synchronicity in arriving at the same achievement can be extended to the emergence of any idea or even belief.
 It is also interesting - if only weird - that the sheer idea of “simultaneous thinking” itself - was also discovered independently by various people:

-“Even the idea that multiple simultaneous invention is the norm was advanced by multiple independent groups at the same time”.
+“Even the idea that multiple simultaneous inventions is the norm was advanced by multiple independent groups at the same time”.
 (5)

 There is no reason why different individuals, who apply the same methodology of thinking, would not independently reach similar solutions to a certain problem.
 Employing similar ways of reasoning, people will arrive to even identical conclusions, regardless of where they are.